qpsolvers/qpsolvers/README.md

 matrix-vector form.
 On the contrary, symbolic solvers require calls to various constructors, so that building their input usually takes more time than solving the QP itself.

+## Name of the module

+"Ô" is a vocative particle in French (as in: "Ô temps ! suspends ton vol", a common interjection for real-time programmers) that is still commonly heard and sighted in cities of the South like Toulouse.
+Also, OQP is an acronym for "occupé", busy.